petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Microsoft font.
 We could go further and try to install the fonts into this image, but I'm going to call this a win for now.
+It took some hunting and finagling, but we reproduced the figure.

 ## But what about reusability?